Exploring Intra- and Inter-Video Relation for Surgical Semantic Scene Segmentation: Related Work

 Contrastive learning has shown compelling capability to learn feature representations~\cite{hjelm2018learning,chen2020simple}.
 Similar to exemplar learning~\cite{dosovitskiy2014discriminative}, contrastive methods regularize model in a discriminative manner by attracting the similar (positive) pairs and repulsing the dissimilar (negative) pairs.
 One major research direction of existing studies is how to construct positive and negative pairs, given it core role in representation learning.
 For image data, standard positive pair selection is to perform perturbations to create multiple views of each image, while negative pair is generated from different images.
 It has widely achieved promising performance on unsupervised representation learning of image-level tasks, such as image recognition and retrieval~\cite{chen2020simple,he2020momentum,grill2020bootstrap}, video action recognition~\cite{han2020self}.
 Recently, pixel-level contrast emerges to tackle the dense prediction task.
 Most works construct pairs based on the spatial distance, under assumption that neighbor pixels generally belong to the same class and form positive pair~\cite{xie2021propagate,chaitanya2020contrastive}.
 Recent studies also leverage the label or pseudo label as guidance to increase precise of pair construction~\cite{zhao2020contrastive,wang2021exploring}.
 However, they still only address semantic segmentation of a single image.
 Our method is inspired by this stream with merit of more reliable contrast, but we establish a different pair construction tailored for surgical video analysis, \ie, extending the pair selection range to different videos, which enables global constraints on a wider embedding space.
 Moreover, model optimization is another key factor in contrastive learning with several typical architectures standing out, such as SimCLR using all samples within the current mini-batch for end-to-end update~\cite{chen2020simple}; MoCo using momentum-updated encoder to encode samples on-the-fly for learning representations~\cite{he2020momentum}; BYOL also using momentum update but avoiding relying on negative pairs, which is superior when negative pair is hard to be defined~\cite{grill2020bootstrap}.
-Each stream inspires many following works according to the tasks they aim to tackle~\cite{li2020prototypical,xiao2020should,xie2021propagate}.
-We design our contrastive method based on the momentum updated architecture of MoCo, but present difference in loss objective function and training scheme, by considering the properties of pixel-level scene segmentation.
+Each stream inspires many following works according to the tasks they aim to tackle~\cite{li2020prototypical,xiao2020should,xie2021propagate}. \textcolor{black}{In our work, we propose to leverage ground truths to guide the precise construction of negative pairs.
+Therefore, we design our contrastive method following MoCo stream, to borrow the information from negative pairs via symmetric architecture.} We further present difference in loss objective function and training scheme, by considering the properties of pixel-level scene segmentation.